 “A large number of near-death experiencers report that they felt one of the reasons they had their experience was because they had lost their way in life.
-Because of this, they required a major wakeup call, which is what their near-death experience provided them with.
+Because of this, they required a major wake up call, which is what their near-death experience provided them with.
 A wake up call does not turn formerly dysfunctional people into healthy people.
-It gives them a story to share, a map to follow, and concrete ways to begin to tackle all the areas of the their lives and personalities that require deepening and healing.
+It gives them a story to share, a map to follow, and concrete ways to begin to tackle all the areas of their lives and personalities that require deepening and healing.
 What this means is that near-death experiencers, while they often have wonderful stories to tell, including stories of miraculous healings and newfound paranormal abilities, are not necessarily the wisest, healthiest, most evolved people.
-While they are usually called to share their stories so we can all become better people, spiritual experiences do not transform any of us into perfect beings overnight.

 “So this is a double warning.